-That means they relieve themselves in toilets filled with cedar, which Poole's Land manager Michael Goodliffe, 47, claims disinfects everything.
-When I ask what they do after the toilets on site fill up, he says, "shovel."
-"Doesn't that gross you out?," I persist, to which he replies "what grosses me out is putting raw untreated sewage into (the ocean)"—a shot at the rest of the townsfolk.
+That means they relieve themselves in toilets filled with cedar, which Poole's Land manager, Michael Goodliffe, 47, claims disinfects everything.
+When I ask what they do after the toilets on site fill up, he says, "Shovel."
+"Doesn't that gross you out?"
+I persist, to which he replies "what grosses me out is putting raw untreated sewage into (the ocean)"—a shot at the rest of the townsfolk.
 He goes on to tell an anecdote about how one of the campers added a bit of ceremony to the cleaning of the toilets, wearing a suit complete with a tie and top hat as he performed the grim task.

-By now you'll be wondering: what exactly is Poole's Land?
+By now you'll be wondering: What exactly is Poole's Land?

 I spent a day there last week trying to find out if that was truly the case, and in short, the answer depends on who you ask.
 Everyone I meet says residents no longer get paid in shrooms, which apparently disappoints a lot of newcomers who read the same article I did.
-At $10 a night, Poole's Land is a cheap place for travellers stopping through Tofino on a surf trip and for young people working a summer season in town.
+At $10 a night, Poole's Land is a cheap place for travelers stopping through Tofino on a surf trip and for young people working a summer job in town.
 But there are others who've been living there for years and who truly view it as their home and the residents as family.
 It also tends to draw people who are outcasts, poor, or mentally ill.

 Without batting an eye, Hubert, Goodliffe, and a couple other men point to the brown pond beside us and tell me they drink from it and bathe in it.
-(The colour is due to the dead cedars on the bottom.)
+(The color is due to the dead cedars on the bottom.)

-"Apart from the look and the layer of slime, it's right as rain," says Josh Pawton, 23, a New Zealander who is relatively new to Poole's, while someone else chimes in, "we haven't had diarrhea yet."
+"Apart from the look and the layer of slime, it's right as rain," says Josh Pawton, 23, a New Zealander who is relatively new to Poole's, while someone else chimes in, "We haven't had diarrhea yet."

-Matt, a brunette 20-something with an addictively cheerful personality, describes Poole's as "anarchy" which he seems to think might be its best and worst quality.
+Matt, a brunette 20-something with an addictively cheerful personality, describes Poole's as "anarchy," which he seems to think might be it's best and worst quality.

 "It's a fine line between everything is allowed and (having) some sense of direction."

-He says it's a judgment-free zone and then, as if to prove his point, he recalls encounters with a woman who thinks she can control the weather with her mind; a person who believes they have intergalactic space clearance; and a man who claimed to be working for Anonymous and left Matt his passport and a bunch of expensive camera equipment.
+He says it's a judgment-free zone, and then, as if to prove his point, he recalls encounters with a woman who thinks she can control the weather with her mind; a person who believes they have intergalactic space clearance; and a man who claimed to be working for Anonymous and left Matt his passport and a bunch of expensive camera equipment.